-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and this supply base evaluation are reviewed annually to ensure it Enviva is aware of state forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of state forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
 The annual review requires a review of evidence to ensure harvesting practices do not harm forest health or vitality.
-Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.
+Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.